 Different stress-reducing techniques work better for some Alzheimer’s patients than others, so you may need to experiment to find the ones that best help your loved one.

-- Exercise is one of the best stress-relievers for both the Alzheimer's patient and you, the caregiver.
-Consult with your loved one’s physician to make sure it’s safe to participate in light exercise.
-Regular walking, movement, or seated exercises can have a positive effect on many problem behaviors, such as aggression, wandering, and difficulty sleeping.
+Exercise is one of the best stress-relievers for both the Alzheimer's patient and you, the caregiver.
+Regular walking, dancing, or seated exercises can have a positive effect on many problem behaviors, such as aggression, wandering, and difficulty sleeping.
 Indoor shopping malls are vast walking opportunities protected from the weather.
-Or you may even consider singing and dancing.

-- Simple activities can be a way for the patient to reconnect with their earlier life.
+Simple activities can be a way for your loved one to reconnect with their earlier life.
 Someone who used to enjoy cooking, for example, may still gain pleasure from the simple chore of washing vegetables for dinner.
-Try to involve the person in as many productive daily activities as possible.
+Try to involve your loved one in as many daily activities as possible.
 Folding laundry, watering plants, or going for a drive in the country can all help to manage stress.

-- Remembering the past may also help soothe the Alzheimer's patient.
+Remembering the past may also help soothe an Alzheimer's patient.
 Even if your loved one can't remember what happened a few minutes ago, he or she may still clearly recall things from decades ago.
-Try asking general questions about the person’s distant past.
+Try asking general questions about your loved one's distant past.

-- Use calming music or play the person’s favorite type of music as a way to relax them when agitated.
-Music therapy can also help soothe the person during mealtimes and bath times, making the processes easier for both of you.
+Use calming music or play your loved one's favorite type of music as a way to relax them when agitated.
+Music therapy can also help soothe someone with Alzheimer's during mealtimes and bath times, making the processes easier for both of you.

-- Interacting with other people is still important.
-While large groups of strangers may only increase stress levels for an Alzheimer's patient, spending time with different people in one-on-one situations can help to increase physical and social activity.
+Interacting with other people is still important.
+While large groups of strangers may increase stress for an Alzheimer's patient, spending time with different people in one-on-one situations can help to increase physical and social activity and relieve stress.

 Two characteristic precursors to wandering are restlessness and disorientation.
 An Alzheimer’s patient may exhibit signs of restlessness when hungry, thirsty, constipated, or in pain.
 They may also become disoriented, pace, or wander when bored, anxious or stressed due to an uncomfortable environment or lack of exercise.
 As well as adding physical activity to your loved one’s daily routine, you can:

 - Reduce noise levels and confusion.
-These can disorient the person.
-Turn off the TV or radio, close the curtains, or move the person to quieter surroundings.
+Turn off the TV or radio, close the curtains, or move to quieter surroundings

-- Consult the doctor if disorientation is becoming a problem.
-Disorientation can be a result of medication side effects, drug interactions, or over-medicating.
+- Consult the doctor as disorientation can be a result of medication side effects, drug interactions, or over-medicating

 Practical ways to prevent wandering

-- Installing child-safety devices in your home to keep doors and windows secured.
+- Install child-safety devices in your home to keep doors and windows secured

-- Hiding items like purses, shoes, or glasses that the person would always take with them if they left the house.
+- Hide items like purses, shoes, or glasses that your loved one would always want if they left the house

-- Acquiring comfortable chairs that restrict movement, making it difficult for the patient to stand up without assistance.
+- Acquire comfortable chairs that restrict movement, making it difficult for the patient to stand up without assistance

-Planning for when the Alzheimer's patient does wander
+Planning for when your loved one does wander

-In case an Alzheimer’s patient in your care does wander, it’s a good idea to have a plan in place.
+In case your loved one does wander, it’s a good idea to have a plan in place.

-- Notify neighbors and local police about the Alzheimer's patient’s tendency to wander, and make sure they have your phone number.
+- Notify neighbors and local police about your loved one’s tendency to wander, and circulate your phone number.

-- Have your loved one wear an ID bracelet or ID labels in clothing.
-New digital devices using GPS or cellular technology can track the patient’s location if he or she wanders off.
+- Have your loved one wear an ID bracelet or labels in clothing.
+New digital devices using GPS technology can track your loved one’s location.

-- If a police search becomes necessary, you’ll need a recent photo of the person’s face.
-Also keep on hand some unwashed clothing to help search-and-rescue dogs.
-(To do this properly, place the clothing in a plastic bag with plastic-gloved hands, and replace the clothing monthly.)
+- In case a police search becomes necessary, have a recent photo of your loved one and some unwashed clothing to help search-and-rescue dogs.
+(Place clothing in a plastic bag with gloved hands, and replace the clothing monthly.)

-- In the U.S., sign up for the Alzheimer’s Association’s Safe Return Program, an identification system to help rescue lost Alzheimer's patients who have wandered away (see Resources section below).
+- In the U.S., sign up for the Alzheimer’s Association’s Medic Alert and Safe Return Program, an identification system to help rescue lost Alzheimer's patients (see Resources section below).

 How to find a missing Alzheimer’s patient

-A person with dementia may not call out for help or answer your calls, and often won’t leave many physical cues.
-He or she may get trapped somewhere, leaving them at risk for dehydration and hypothermia.
+A person with dementia may not call out for help or answer your calls, even when trapped somewhere, leaving them at risk for dehydration and hypothermia.

-- Check dangerous areas near the home, such as bodies of water, dense foliage, tunnels, bus stops, high balconies, and heavily traveled roads.
+Check dangerous areas near the home, such as bodies of water, dense foliage, tunnels, bus stops, and high balconies.

-- Look within one hundred feet of a road, as most wanderers start out on roads and remain close by.
-Especially look carefully into bushes and ditches, as the person may have fallen or become trapped.
+Look within one hundred feet of a road, as most wanderers start out on roads and remain close by.
+Especially look carefully into bushes and ditches, as your loved one may have fallen or become trapped.

 Caring for a patient who rummages around or hides things in the home is a challenge, but not an insurmountable one.

-- Have mail delivered out of reach of the Alzheimer's patient—perhaps to a post office box.
+Have mail delivered out of reach of your loved one—perhaps to a post office box.

-- Restrict access to wastebaskets and trashcans, and check all wastebaskets before disposing of their contents in case objects have been hidden there.
+Restrict access to trashcans, and check all wastebaskets before disposing of their contents in case objects have been hidden there.

 While creating a calm environment can have a large impact on managing the stress that often results in aggressive behavior, there are also some things you can do during an angry outburst.

-- Do not initiate physical contact during the angry outburst.
-Often, physical contact triggers physical violence.
+Do not initiate physical contact during the angry outburst.
+This may trigger physical violence.

-- Let the person play out the aggression.
+Let the person play out the aggression.
 Give him or her space to be angry alone.
-Just be sure that both you and the patient are safe.
+Just be sure that both of you are safe.

-- Distract the person to a more pleasurable topic or activity.
+Distract the person to a more pleasurable activity.

-- Look for patterns in the aggression.
+Look for patterns in the aggression.
 Consider factors such as privacy, independence, boredom, pain, or fatigue.
 Avoid activities or topics that anger the person.
-To help find any patterns, you might keep a log of when the aggressive episodes occur.
-If the person gets angry when tasks are too difficult, break down tasks into smaller pieces.

-Hallucinations can be the result of failing senses.
-Maintaining consistency and calmness in the environment can help reduce hallucinations.
-Also, violent movies or television can contribute to paranoia, so avoid letting the patient watch disturbing programs.
+Hallucinations can be the result of failing senses but maintaining calmness in the environment can help reduce their frequency.

 Alzheimer's and suspicion

-Confusion and the loss of memory can also cause Alzheimer’s patients to become suspicious of those around them, sometimes accusing their caretakers of theft, betrayal, or some other improper behavior.
+Confusion and the loss of memory can cause Alzheimer’s patients to become suspicious of those around them, sometimes accusing their caretakers of theft, betrayal, or some other improper behavior.
 Violent movies or television can also contribute to paranoia.

 - Offer a simple answer to any accusations, but don’t argue or try to convince them their suspicions are unfounded.

-- Distract the patient with another activity, such as going for a walk, or by changing the subject.
+- Distract the patient with another activity, such as going for a walk.

-- If suspicions of theft are focused on a particular object that is frequently mislaid, such as a wallet for example, try keeping a duplicate item on hand to quickly allay the patient’s fears.
+- If suspicions of theft are focused on a particular object that is frequently mislaid, such as a wallet, try keeping a duplicate item on hand to quickly allay the patient’s fears.

 Brain disease often disrupts the sleep-wake cycle.
 Alzheimer's patients may have wakefulness, disorientation, and confusion beginning at dusk and continuing throughout the night.
 This is called “sundowning.”

 There are two aspects to sundowning.
-First, confusion, over-stimulation, and fatigue during the day may result in increased confusion, restlessness, and insecurity at night.
+First, confusion, over-stimulation, and fatigue during the day may result in restlessness at night.
 And second, some Alzheimer's patients have fear of the dark, perhaps because of the lack of familiar daytime noises and activity.
 The patient may seek out security and protection at night to alleviate this discomfort.

-- Place a commode next to the bed for nighttime urination.
-Walking to the bathroom in the middle of the night may wake the person up too much, and then they can't get back to sleep.
+Place a commode next to the bed.
+Walking to he bathroom in the middle of the night may wak the person up too much, and then they can't get back to sleep.

-- Monitor napping.
+Monitor napping.
 If the person seems very fatigued during the day, a short rest in the afternoon can lead to a better night's sleep.
-But keep naps short—too much daytime sleep can increase nighttime wakefulness.
+But keep naps short.

-- Limit the patient's caffeine, sugar, and junk food intake during the day.
+Limit the patient's caffiene, sugar, and junk food intake during the day.